Social Work, M.S.W.

 Careers in Social Work

-SLU's M.S.W. program is ranked in the top 20% of social work programs nationally.
+SLU's M.S.W. program is a highly ranked social work program nationally.
 Possible careers include work in the fields of health care, mental health, secondary education, child welfare, family services, criminal justice, gerontology, policy, advocacy, administrative and community development.

 Admission Requirements